 * Flight times, flight numbers, equipment, gates, and seats are subject to change.
 For the most current information check the airline website.

-GROUND/TRANSFERS: The group will be met by a Signature Tours representative and transferred to the hotel.
-Land-only passengers are responsible for transportation to and from the airport/hotel.
+GROUND/TRANSFERS: The group will be met by a Signature Tours representative and transferred to the hotel/airport.

 HOTELS: Superior first-class hotels throughout.
 Priced based on two people per room with a private bath and shower.

 SINGLE SUPPLEMENT: A limited number of single rooms are available at additional supplement prices.
 Signature Tours and/or the group leader will make every attempt to pair single participants requesting a roommate.
 However, the single supplement fee will be charged for each person occupying a single room, whether by choice or circumstance.